Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Ferd looked down at his huge rippling legs and slapped them loudly in another round of well-meaning, not-quite-insubordinate macho teasing. *Christ* he was an impressive lad...

 " - But don’t make the mistake of thinking this would be like any normal hunt.
-The prey is...strange.
+The prey is... strange.
 We would be exploring the ruined villages of other sky-people they’ve killed over more years than you can count, and maybe breaking the big enemy’s machines while we’re there.
 We need to do this without being noticed, too.
 This is almost like hunting *ghosts."*

 Ferd shuddered at that, from the top of his head-crest in a wave that went all the way down to the tip of his tail.
 Wilde hadn’t yet found another word that scared them quite like that.